-Wealthy donors who have given at least $1 million contributed nearly 40 percent of the $455 million that flowed this election cycle as of May 31 into super PACs, which can accept unlimited contributions from individuals and corporations.
+Wealthy donors who have given at least $1 million this election cycle contributed nearly 56 percent of the $640 million that has flowed into super PACs, which can accept unlimited contributions from individuals and corporations.

 While these groups cannot coordinate their advertising with candidates or political parties, they often work closely with official campaigns, and they are poised to be influential forces in this year’s congressional midterm elections.

 The Top Donors

 As in past election cycles, a small number of wealthy donors are driving a large share of the millions of dollars already filling super PAC coffers.

 About this story